gzweigle/open-hybrid-piano/design/hps_cny70/hps_cny70.md

 * Correct by using a version of HPS with VR, and adjust VR smaller to increase VO until VO = VR when the *distance* is at its smallest value.
 See [../../hardware/releases/hps07/README.md](../../hardware/releases/hps07/README.md) for directions on adjusting VR.
 * Test many CNY-70 and throw away the ones with small output voltages when in the HPS circuit configuration.
 * Use a more reflective surface.
 When selecting R1, RV, R2 in the bill of materials, the system was tested with a white sheet of printer paper.
 White printer paper has one of the highest reflective surfaces according to [2].
 When the circuit boards are installed on the piano, if the *SURFACE* is the piano shank wood, it will have a lower reflectivity.
 Then VO is lower.
 If VO is too low (for example, the piano does not play at all or plays poorly), put white stickers on each piano shank or damper.
 See https://www.youtube.com/watch?v=ZMxMio3L9dk at approximately 0:45 time mark for an example.
 Another option is white paint.
+* Position the sensor rail closer vertically to the hammer or damper.

 #### VO Too Large